SocialGouv/code-du-travail-numerique/README.md

 ## Installation

-Make sure you're using NodeJS 10.15 (9 or 11 won't work).
+Make sure you're using NodeJS 10+.

 ```sh
 # Install all the packages